Sopitive/UniversalGametypeEditor/README.md

 Installation
 ----------------------------------------------
-1. Download the latest in development build using the link below.
+1. Download the latest in development build using the link below or download the latest release.
 2. Unzip the downloaded zip file into your desired directory.
 3. Launch UniversalGametypeEditor.exe from the files list.